Skip to main content

 If the financial reward for participating (or the penalty for not participating) is so large that a reasonable person would feel they have no choice but to participate, the program may be deemed involuntary and thus in violation of the ADA.

 Furthermore, the ADA requires that any medical information collected as part of a voluntary wellness program be kept confidential and maintained in separate medical files from the employee’s general personnel file.
 This is a crucial structural requirement.
-Your health should not be stored alongside your performance reviews.
+Your health risk assessment should not be stored alongside your performance reviews.

 This separation prevents managers and HR professionals from accessing your health information when making decisions about job assignments, promotions, or other aspects of your employment.
 The ADA also mandates that employers provide reasonable accommodations to enable employees with disabilities to participate in wellness programs and earn any associated rewards.